 - (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.

 This declaration is in respect of BWX Limited and the entities it controlled during the period.

-Nodia Carles
+Nodia Carlin

-Nadia Carlin Partner PricewaterhouseCoopers Melbourne 27 August 2021
+Nadia Carlin Partner PricewaterhouseCoopers Melbourne 27 August 2021 for the year ended 30 June 2021